 We have implemented DOJ and evaluated it on a 1.9 GHz 24-core AMD Magny-Cour Opteron with 16 GB of memory.
-Our compiler generates C code which is then compiled by GCC 4.1.2.
+Our compiler generates C code which is then compiled by GCC.
 We enabled the highest optimization level in GCC and classic optimizations in our compiler.
-Our implementation and benchmarks are available on the web.
+Our implementation and benchmarks are available at http://demsky.eecs.uci.edu/compiler.php.